 While you can max this section out, only the top ten skills will show up in the top part of this section.
-The rest will drop down to a subsection with a heading that says:

 So, you will want to make sure that the first ten skills you add are your top skills.
 You will also want to make sure that these are keyword skills.

 Pro Tip: When you add skills, LinkedIn will autosuggest things to you as you go.
 Choosing a suggested skill is better than entering one manually.
 The suggested skills are based on what recruiters search for on LinkedIn.

 Looking for the hottest skills to optimize your profile so that it matches current trends?

 LinkedIn study revealed the most sought-after hard and soft skills in 2018.
 Here they are.

 Best Hard Skills to Add on LinkedIn in 2018